Skip to main content

 Illness-causing bacteria can survive and spread across your kitchen, so it is important to clean properly to prevent them from spreading to your food.

-1. Wash hands for at least 20 seconds with soap and running water.
-Wash hands before preparing or eating food.
+1. Wash your hands for at least 20 seconds with soap and clean, running water.
+Warm or cold water is fine to use.
+Be sure to wash your hands before preparing or eating food.

-2. Wash surfaces, cutting boards, dishes and cooking utensils with hot soapy water after each use to prevent bacteria from spreading throughout the kitchen.
+2. Wash surfaces — including countertops, cutting boards, dishes and even cooking utensils — with hot, soapy water after each use to prevent bacteria from spreading throughout the kitchen.

-3. Rinse produce under running tap water, no soap required.
-Avoid washing seafood, meat, poultry or eggs as this can actually cause more bacteria to spread.
+3. Rinse fruits and vegetables under running tap water, but skip the soap.
+Avoid washing seafood, meat, poultry or eggs as this can cause bacteria to spread from their surfaces.

 Find a Nutrition Expert